Janice Yip '15

 You are encouraged to select a DPCS placement that is personally challenging and allows you to build upon your particular skills, talents and experiences.
 The internship placement should expose you to "real world" problems and solutions and stimulate both reflection and action regarding good citizenship and service to others.

 Once you have identified a community service organization of interest, you should contact the agency to discuss the internship position.
 To be eligible for the DPCS Internship, you must submit your application, one letter of recommendation, your resume, and completed CSO Supervisor's Statement of Agreement Form.
 Your letter of recommendation must come from a Dartmouth faculty member or job supervisor.
 Letters of recommendation may not be submitted by a member of the selection committee.
-All application materials must be sent to Lynn White Cloud at the Tucker Foundation, 6154 South Fairbanks Hall, Hanover, NH 03755 or to HB 6154 by the appropriate application deadline.
+All application materials should be submitted to DPCS@Dartmouth.edu by the appropriate application deadline.

 All applicants will be interviewed by the DPCS Review Committee, usually consisting of a Senior Officer from the Tucker Foundation, another College staff member, and Tucker student employees.
 Deadlines for the application are generally mid-term during all terms.
 Those students who are off-campus during the appropriate review term may arrange for review even though they are off-campus.
 All deadlines will be posted in the Tucker Foundation, in The Dartmouth, and on the Tucker Foundation website.
 After the DPCS applicant is selected, he or she must contact the CSO again to finalize dates of service and work out specific details of the job.
 The intern will also be assigned an alumni mentor.

 Funding supports project expenses up to $4000.
 Applicants are encouraged to ask their CSO for funds or in-kind donations (such as room and board).